beaker-project/beaker/documentation/user-guide/user-preferences.rst

-The preferences page allows the user to configure their email address, notifications, user interface, submission delegates, SSH public keys, and root password for provisioned systems.
+The preferences page allows the user to configure their email address, notifications, user interface, submission delegates, SSH public keys, root password for provisioned systems and OpenStack keystone trust for running recipes on OpenStack.

 Either a hashed password (in crypt format) or a cleartext password may be entered as a root password.
 If a plaintext password is entered, it